Continuing Student Fellowships

 Student Application Form

-• Personal Statement (500 words maximum) Cornell University is founded on the principle of being “an institution where any person can find instruction in any study” and remains committed to our core value of providing a community of belonging.
+Personal Statement (500 words maximum) Cornell University was founded on the principle of being “an institution where any person can find instruction in any study” and remains committed to our core value of providing a community of belonging where scholars representing different backgrounds, perspectives, abilities, and experiences can learn, innovate, and work in an environment of respect.
 In your personal statement, please provide insight into how you have contributed to advancing this founding principle and institutional core value.
-You may draw from your lived experiences, service, leadership, or scholarly activities that demonstrate your commitment to:
+You may draw from your service, leadership, and scholarly activities that address:

 Your statement should reflect your unique perspective and experiences while illustrating how they have shaped your potential to contribute meaningfully to Cornell’s academic and community life.

-• Developed in collaboration with the nominee’s committee chair.
+- Developed in collaboration with the committee chair.

 Committee Chair Nomination Form

 Includes confirmation of the committee chair’s approval of the dissertation completion plan submitted by the nominee and the submission of a letter of nomination that includes a mentoring and funding plan detailing how the committee chair will support the nominee through the successful completion of their doctorate and help them access postgraduate opportunities.
 The letter should also include a funding plan detailing how the nominee has been funded to date and how they will be funded through completion if the fellowship is not awarded.
-The mentoring plan may be informed by the FAIM Mentoring in Graduate Education content provided via the FAIM (Faculty Advancing Inclusive Mentoring) Resource Center.
+The mentoring plan may be informed by content provided via the FAIM Resource Center.

 Director of Graduate Study (DGS) Nomination Form